-We tested our theory using our own survey data on Danish emigrants and European Social Survey data on Danes living in Denmark.
-We found a remarkable gender difference among emigrants: the majority of men who have emigrated to non-Nordic countries are against increasing redistribution in Denmark, and the majority of women are in favor, independently of where they live.
+In this paper, we presented a theory to test whether there is self-selection into emigration according to views about fair level of redistribution, and tested it using our own survey data on Danish emigrants and European Social Survey data on Danes living in Denmark.
+We found a remarkable gender difference among emigrants: majority of men who have emigrated outside other Nordic countries are against increasing redistribution in Denmark, and majority of women are in favor, independently of where they live.
+Women are somewhat more positive towards redistribution also among non-migrants, but the gender difference is much smaller than among emigrants.
 Furthermore, emigrant men are more negative towards redistribution than men staying in Denmark and emigrant women are more positive than women staying in Denmark.
-This difference persists if restricting the attention to high-skilled migrants and non-migrants, which is the most suitable group to test Tiebout sorting.
-The results for women are in line with what our model predicts in the absence of Tiebout sorting according to views about fair level of redistribution.
-The results for men, instead, suggest strong Tiebout sorting according to views about fair level of views about fair level of redistribution.
+This difference persists if restricting the attention to high-skilled migrants and non-migrants, but becomes weaker if the attention is restricted to those who worked full or close to full time in Denmark in the year before migration.